KCAL-TV: Newscasts

-KCAL-TV presently broadcasts a total of 72 3/4 hours of locally produced newscasts each week (with 12 3/4 hours each weekday and 4 1/2 hours each on Saturdays and Sundays); in regards to the number of hours devoted to news programming, it is the second-highest local newscast output of any television station in the Los Angeles market (behind KTLA, which runs 94 hours, 20 minutes of newscasts each week).
+KCAL-TV presently broadcasts a total of 61 hours of locally produced newscasts each week (with 10 hours each weekday, six hours on Saturdays and five hours on Sundays).

 Because of the amount of news programming on the station, channel 9 is known for showing the most police chases among the Los Angeles market's news-producing stations.
 Often regular news programming on KCAL is suspended to cover a police chase, and programs that follow the newscast are sometimes preempted to show the chase's conclusion.
 In 2003, KCAL reported a quadrupling of ratings every time a police chase was shown, with up to 1.6 million viewers watching at a given time during such events.
 Between 2012 and 2020 (when he moved to KTTV), chases were often shown with the voice and in-air helicopter camera work of Stu Mundel; since 2021, former KNX pilot Desmond Shaw took over Mundel's role as the duopoly's chief helicopter reporter.

-In the 1970s, KHJ-TV aired a prime time newscast at 10 pm, which was moved to 9 p.m. during the 1980s; the station subsequently added a half-hour 8 p.m. newscast during the late 1980s, and also carried afternoon newscasts throughout this time.
+In the 1970s, KHJ-TV aired a prime time newscast at 10 p.m., which was moved to 9 p.m. in 1984; the station subsequently added a half-hour 8 p.m. newscast in 1988, and also carried afternoon newscasts throughout this time.
 Some of its most notable personalities included anchors George Putnam, Chris Harris, Stan Bohrman, Tom Lawrence, Nathan Roberts, Lonnie Lardner, Linda Edwards and weather personality Andrew Amador.